Dynamic Cheap Talk without Feedback: Main Results

 Using the same argument as before, each sub-block yields an average payoff arbitrarily close to $e_i$ for sufficiently large $N$ and sufficiently patient players.
 Since sub-block $i$ occupies a fraction $\eta_i$ of each block, the overall payoff is arbitrarily close to $\sum_{i=1}^n \eta_i e_i$.
-Moreover, because the strategy restarts at the beginning of each sub-block, deviations can be evaluated separately within each sub-block, and the same incentive argument applies.
+Moreover, because the quota counters are reset at the beginning of each sub-block, deviations can be evaluated separately within each sub-block, and the same incentive argument applies.